binaryedge/ratemyip-openframework/domain-score.md

 | SSL | 0.1 |
 | Headers | 0.7 ||

 Cookies and Security Headers are incredibly important parameters when configuring a domain.
-They ensure that the information is only transmitted secure connections and that session IDs can't be stolen via XSS or Man-in-the-Middle attacks, for example.
+They ensure that the information is only transmitted via secure connections and that session IDs can't be stolen via XSS or Man-in-the-Middle attacks, for example.

 As for SSL, we check if the domain allows for SSL connections and if so, if it is correctly configured (the information transmitted would be encrypted).